netanoir/da4a/_actions/jail-court-solidarity/jail-no-bail/jail-no-bail.md

 ---
 layout: section-contents
 title: Jail, No Bail
-pair: Free Speech Fights
+pair: Seattle World Trade Organization
-pair-url: free-speech-fights
+pair-url: seattle-wto
 ---

 “Jail-no-bail” was a tactic thought up by the Student Nonviolent Coordinating Committee (SNCC) in 1960.
 The idea was that civil rights activists who were incarcerated pretrial or sentenced to serve time for participating in direct action like sit-ins would refuse to pay their way to freedom.